shishifubing/misc-personal-dotfiles/terraform/README.md

 # setup kubectl on the bastion host and create admin user in the cluster
 # the script is included in the VM image built by packer
 ssh bastion "./setup_kubectl.sh"
+# copy the cluster certificate and the token from the server and
+# setup local kubectl
+./setup_kubectl.sh
 ```

 ---